jakubgarfield/kiwis/content/trips/2017/09/05/vietnam-friendly-homestay-and-incredible-market-in-bac-ho/index.md

 !![Hoang Yen Chao Castle in Bac Ho](33)

 Bac Ho was a small town and we chose to stay in a homestay which was run by a local family.
 We were keen to try this style of accommodation to get some authentic experience and have a closer insight into the lifestyle.
-Our homestay had a higher standard than a typical local house but even though it was interesting to sit with the family around a fire pit, drink tea and crunched pumpkin seeds.
+Our homestay had a higher standard than a typical local house but it was still interesting to sit with the family around a fire pit, drink tea and crunch pumpkin seeds.

 !![A few minutes of better view - Bac Ho surroundings](41)